Reduction in Effort

 There are times when a Sponsor will issue an Award for less than the proposed amount.
 There are two courses of action:

-1. Preferably, negotiate with the Sponsor to obtain a revised approved budget for the (reduced) Award amountAs always, such negotiations should be done with OSP.
-The faculty effort in the revised approved budget is the amount of effort to be met on the Award.
+• Preferably, negotiate with the Sponsor to obtain a revised approved budget for the (reduced) Award amountAs always, such negotiations should be done through the Office of Sponsored Programs (OSP).
+The committed effort in the revised approved budget is the amount of effort to be met on the Award.

 During the Award implementation, it may be determined that the amount of effort for the PI, and any other named Key Personnel, needs to be reducedReview the Award to determine Sponsor requirements for reduction in PI effort.